 How to buy a home on your own

-Buying a home on your own as a single woman is achievable, though it helps to make sure your finances are in tip-top shape and you’ve assembled a support team before you apply for a mortgage.
+Buying a home on your own is achievable, though it helps to make sure your finances are in tip-top shape and you’ve assembled a support team before you apply for a mortgage.

 Here are some ways to set yourself up for success:

 Your credit score is a significant factor in qualifying for a mortgage, and it also affects your interest rate.
 Since you won’t have a co-borrower, having a high score on your own can increase your chances of getting approved and receiving competitive rates.

 But don’t just check your credit score anywhere.
 A free app or budgeting program will likely give you an inflated score compared to what a lender would pull.
 Still, it’s good to have an idea of your score so you can raise it before you apply for a loan.
 Paying down high balances and ensuring that all bills are paid on time can be key in boosting your score.